 The United States Green Building Council (USGBC) has certified over 101.5 million square feet of Leadership in Energy and Environmental Design (LEED) buildings in San Francisco.
 A globally recognised symbol of achievement in sustainability, LEED is the most used green building rating and certification system in the world, providing a framework to create highly-efficient, cost-effective sustainable buildings.
 Take a look at some of San Francisco’s greenest buildings below.
-Having received the LEED Platinum certification, the highest possible rating, these sustainable builds are leading the way in green building and architecture all over the world!
+Having received the LEED Platinum certification, the highest possible rating, these sustainable builds designed by professional building designers are leading the way in green building and architecture all over the world!

 IN THE PHOTO: CITY HALL.
 PHOTO CREDITS: ABC7

 Over a hundred years old, San Francisco’s City Hall is the oldest building in the United States to receive a LEED Platinum certification in the existing building operations and management category (EBOM).
 This means that the building has gone through sustainable improvements but with little to no construction.
 Instead, City Hall has revamped itself with new water and energy saving upgrades.

 IN THE PHOTO: THE INTERIOR OF CITY HALL.
 PHOTO CREDITS: ALPHACODERS